 The project includes culture exchange seminars in each of the four countries, including South Africa, where SayPro.
 Three of SayPro staff members participated in a nine days empowerment seminar hosted by SayPro partner organization in Peru giving them a cultural feel of Peru while visiting some Non-profit

-Organizations, rehabilitation centers as well as detention centers.
+Organizations, rehabilitation centres as well as detention centres.

 SayPro has a plan to supply direction on how to run the organization.
 We have different departments such as General Manager, Administrator, Finance, Service Consultant, Programs, Strategic Partnership, Data Management, Monitor, and Evaluation.

 Monitoring and Evaluation take place daily during working hours.
-In monitoring, meetings were held to ensure the efficiency and effectiveness of program implementation.
+In monitoring, meetings were held to ensure the efficient and effectiveness of program implementation.
 The sessions were using Staff meeting, Health & Safety meeting,

 During the monitoring, we were reviewing and evaluating reports and before uploading them to the online database system.
 Support Staff members to convey target numbers, during the process of checking, we were able to find and address problems as they arise.
 The process has taught me skills on which steps to take and resources to access work before and after the compliance.
 Monitor the actions that enable the sustainability of the organization.

-We are proud of all the achievements of the SayPro; this would not have been possible if it had not been for the tireless effort of the team.
-We have received positive feedback from the beneficiaries that have received services from SayPro centers.
+We are proud of all the achievements of SayPro; this would not have been possible if it had not been for the tireless effort of the team.
+We have received positive feedback from the beneficiaries that have received services from SayPro centres.